AlessioLuciani/flutter-pdf-text/README.md

 ## Contribute

 If you have any suggestions, improvements or issues, feel free to contribute to this project.
 You can either submit a new issue or propose a pull request.
+Direct your pull requests into the *dev* branch.